lalitnayyar/bawlSupabaseSetup/output.md

     "metadata": {
       "loc": {
         "lines": {
-          "from": 151,
+          "from": 140,
-          "to": 160
+          "to": 149
         }
       }
     }
   },
   {
-    "pageContent": "Projects: Build a Google.com clone, Build a digital Business Card, Build a Space Exploration site, Build a Birthday GIFt Site\n\nSolo Project: Hometown Homepage\n\nModule 3 – 209 lessons - 10 hours 21 min\nMaking websites interactive\nCombine your newly acquired HTML & CSS skills with Javascript.
-This will allow you to create interactive websites.", "metadata": {
+    "pageContent": "Solo Project: Hometown Homepage\n\nModule 3 – 209 lessons - 10 hours 21 min\nMaking websites interactive\nCombine your newly acquired HTML & CSS skills with Javascript.
-      "loc": {
-        "lines": {
-          "from": 160,
-          "to": 166
-        }
-      }
-    }
-  },
-  {
-    "pageContent": "Module 3 – 209 lessons - 10 hours 21 min\nMaking websites interactive\nCombine your newly acquired HTML & CSS skills with Javascript.
 This will allow you to create interactive websites.\n\nProjects: Build a passenger counter app, JavaScript challenges - part 1, Set Up a Local Dev Environment, Build a Blackjack game, JavaScript challenges - part 2, Build a Chrome Extension, JavaScript challenges - part 3, Build a Mobile App", "metadata": {
       "loc": {
         "lines": {
-          "from": 166,
+          "from": 149,
-          "to": 170
+          "to": 155
         }
       }
     }